Seven Tips for Younger Looking Skin

 2. Stay out of the sun as much as you can.
 Use sunscreen for prolonged exposure, especially on your face and neck.
 Beware of long road trips: the side of your face that is in the sun for hours on end needs extra protection.

 5. Take steps to have well-functioning liver, kidneys, digestion, and elimination function to filer and rid the body of toxins.
-If these systems are not working well, toxins attempt to leave the body via the skin in the form of acne, hives, rashes, etc. The best ways to support these systems is through a comprehensive wellness program with good nutrition, lots of water, detoxing baths and/or massages, dry skin brushing, saunas, etc. I include a probiotic too.
+If these systems are not working well, toxins attempt to leave the body via the skin in the form of acne, hives, rashes, etc. The best ways to support these systems is through a comprehensive wellness program with good nutrition, lots of water, detoxing baths and/or massages, saunas, etc. I include a probiotic too.

 Vitamin E: antioxidant defense; creates silky softness

 Vitamin C: protects against breakdown of skin-firming collagen

 Grape Seed Extract: interrupts enzyme reactions that break down skin-firming collagen

 Superoxide Dismutase (SOD): neutralizes free radicals that visibly age skin

 7. Finally, invest in a pure, resveratrol product that helps cells repair themselves and turns down cellular aging from the inside out.
 A short video explains how our cells age.
 I like to use Shaklee’s Vivix.

 Healthy skin is a result of daily choices, not quick fixes.

 People today are very interested in “instant” fixes.
 They want to go for a face-lift or cosmetic surgery or botox.